Timberline's Staff & Crew

 - Helicopter maintenance services under 14CFR145 Repair Station Certificate L0QR604L

-- Type certification services for former military aircraft.
+- Type certification of former military UH-60 "Black Hawk" helicopters.

 - Supplemental Type Certificate development for utility helicopter operations.